changesets/action/README.md

 - version - The command to update version, edit CHANGELOG, read and delete changesets.
 Default to `changeset version` if not provided
 - commit - The commit message to use.
 Default to `Version Packages`
 - title - The pull request title.
 Default to `Version Packages`
+- branch - The branch name that the pull request is for.
+Default to `changeset-release/<default branch>` (e.g `changeset-release/master`)

 ### Outputs